cerb/cerb.github.io/_guides/packages/building.md

 * **name** is the human-friendly name of the package.
 * **revision** is incremented each time the package changes.
 * **requires** specifies the requirements of the package (Cerb version, installed plugins).
+* **library** is optional metadata for the package library.
+This is covered in more detail below.
 * **configure** defines the `prompts` and `placeholders` used to configure this package.
 We'll cover those more in a minute.

 We also see two other keys: